Cole-Codemann/SIMD-GPU-Core/README.md

 - [ ] Move to 32 bit words and instructions.
 - [ ] Build as assembler to allow easier programming.
 - [ ] Consolidate concurrent and non-concurrent memory instructions

+## AI Usage
+This project was created with the help of AI in some tasks, primarily in: Writing in-line comments, writing C code, writing repetitive or "simple" HDL, aid in debugging, and learning new software.
+Everything AI produced was double checked by me for correctness, and special effort was made to avoid AI for design/ architectural decisions, since that was a major learning point of the project and I wanted successes and failures on that front to be made by me.

+## License
+This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.